tomfuertes/gaab/README.md

 11:45 - Cut scope even MOAR!
 11:55 - Decided stopping at 12:30 for lunch.
 12:21 - Scope keeps creeping in my head...
+12:45 - Still working...
+Removed jQuery dep as the async stuff will confuse the hell out of people.
+12:50 - switched to `yo microlib`
+13:30 - Lots of dev done.
+Wanting to support _gaq to as a 0.0.2 13:45 - Finished README dev in new repo